 What is SEER and HSPF?

-SEER is an efficiency rating for ACs, and the bigger the number, the cheaper it is to operate.
+SEER is an efficiency rating for air conditioners, and the higher the number, the cheaper it is to operate.
 The difference between 23.5 and 26 is not crazy though, and the efficiency differs depending on the model.
 On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
 It tells you how efficient the unit is at heating.
-Notice from these examples when comparing efficiency ratings, air conditioners are about equal, if not superior depending on the AC you choose.
-The greatest difference between the two is that heat pumps can also warm up your home while an AC only cools.
+Notice from these examples when comparing efficiency ratings, air conditioners are about equal, if not superior depending on the model you choose.
+The greatest difference between the two is that heat pumps can also heat your home while an AC only cools.

 Does climate matter for heat pumps?